Skip to content Go to the menu

 Content type: Page

 Infectious diseases account for 35% of deaths worldwide and are the leading cause of death among children and young adults.
-Furthermore, it is estimated that 17% of new cancer cases are caused by infectious agents.
+In addition, it is estimated that 17% of new cancer cases are caused by infectious agents.
 Research in infectious diseases is therefore essential to better understand how an infectious agent multiplies within a living organism in order to prevent, treat, and even cure the diseases caused by these infections.
 The IRIM (Montpellier Institute for Research Infectious Diseases) is a research center focused primarily on high-quality basic research in the fields of bacteriology, virology, and immunity.
-Label: Joint Research Unit Research UMR)Main sponsoring bodies: CNRS, UMPResearch cluster: Biology and HealthDoctoral school: Chemical and Biological Sciences for HealthHAL portal: publications of the institution WEBSITE
+Label: Joint Research Unit Research UMR)Main sponsoring bodies: CNRS, UMPResearch cluster: Biology and HealthDoctoral school: Chemical and Biological Sciences for HealthHAL portal: publications of the unit WEBSITE

 Montpellier Cancer Research Institute (IRCM)